Energy

 Owning an electric vehicle in Ireland

-Although electric vehicle (EV) sales in Ireland have slowed in the last year, fully electric, hybrid electric and plug-in electric hybrids still accounted for 44% of the new sales market in August 2024.
+Although electric vehicle (EV) sales in Ireland have slowed in the last year, fully electric, hybrid electric and plug-in electric hybrids still accounted for 45% of the new sales market in November 2024.

 The Government is continuing to support EV take-up with grants and tax incentives and has a target for 945,000 electric vehicles to be on Irish roads by 2030.

-This includes the delivery of 131 new fast and ultra-fast charging points, delivering 150kW chargers or higher, by the end of 2025.
+It recently announced a new €21m scheme to boost the EV charging infrastructure across Ireland’s roads, which includes the delivery of 131 new fast and ultra-fast charging points, delivering 150kW chargers or higher, by the end of 2025.

 Charging your electric vehicle at home